nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/USING_NESTED_DATA.md

 # Individual Items with Nested Data

-In this chapter, you are going to use one of the features of `json-server` to get nested data back from the API instead of getting flat data and performing the joins in JavaScript.
+In this chapter, you are going to use one of the features of `json-server` to get nested data back from the API.

 You are going to do this with animals.